bilalturkmen/product-list/README.md

-This a test users list created with next js.
+This is a demo user list, built with Next js.
+Used Rest Api for fetching data and Tailwind CSS for page design.